 Generally, an individual is covered by ILHIGA if the insurer was a member of ILHIGA and the individual lives in Indiana at the time the insurer is ordered into liquidation with a finding of insolvency.
-The coverage limits below apply only for companies placed in rehabilitation or liquidation on or after January 1, 2013.
+The coverage limits below apply only for companies placed in rehabilitation or liquidation on or after January 1, 2018.
+The benefits that ILHIGA is obligated to cover are not to exceed the lesser of (a) the contractual obligations for which the member insurer is liable or would have been liable if the member insurer were not an insolvent insurer, or (b) the limits indicated below: